“You scruffy man; next time I see you I hope you’re wearing socks.”

 A King and a Bishop watch the festivities from designated chairs, whilst the unwashed masses stand on the edge.

 Scene from the battle tournament.
 Each fighter had shields and tokens depicting who they were representing, and who in the crowd was supporting them.

-A little way to the west of Newark lies the small town (*) of Southwell.
-Now, this is a small town (about 7,000 people) in Nottinghamshire, quite affluent (Private School, notable choir, cafes and local butchers but no supermarkets) and, unusually for the area, not dominated by a (closed) heavy industry.
+A little way to the west of Newark lies the town (*) of Southwell.
+Now, this is quite small (about 7,000 people), quite affluent (Private School, notable choir, cafes and local butchers but no supermarkets) and, unusually for the area, not dominated by a (closed) heavy industry.
 Having been inhabited since Roman times – there’s evidence of a Roman Villa, and the major Fosse Way runs fairly close by – it’s main ‘claim to fame’ is it being the location of Southwell Minster, an Anglican cathedral and seat of the local bishop.